openshift/enhancements/enhancements/arbiter-clusters.md

 against installing layered components on unsupported or unconsidered topologies like the Master+Arbiter in this enhancement.

+This is a nice to have before we go GA and we should be looking into adding it to OLM.

 ### Workflow Description

-#### For Cloud Installs

-1. The user creates an `install-config.yaml`.
-2. The user defines the `installConfig.controlPlane` field with `2` replicas.
-3. The user then enters the new field `installConfig.arbiterNode` defines the arbiter node and it's replicas set to `1` and the machine type desired for the platform chosen.
-4. The user generates the manifests with this install config via the `openshift-install create manifests`
-5. The installer creates a new `arbiter-machine-0` Machine same as `master-machine-{0-1}` is currently generated.
-6. The arbiter machine is labeled with `machine.openshift.io/cluster-api-machine-role: arbiter` and `machine.openshift.io/cluster-api-machine-type: arbiter` and set with the taint for `node-role.kubernetes.io/arbiter=NoSchedule`.
-7. Arbiter is treated like a master node, in that the installer creates the `arbiter-ssh.yaml` and the `arbiter-user-data-secret.yaml`, mirroring a normal master.
-8. The installer sets the control plane and infrastructure topology to `HighlyAvailableArbiter`
-9. The user then begins the install via `openshift-install create cluster`

-#### For Baremetal Installs
+#### For Baremetal IPI Installs

 1. The user creates an `install-config.yaml` like normal.
 2. The user defines the `installConfig.controlPlane` field with `2` replicas.
-3. The user then enters the new field `installConfig.arbiterNode` defines the arbiter node and it's replicas set to `1` and the machine type desired for the platform chosen.
+3. The user then enters the new field `installConfig.arbiter` defines the arbiter node pool and it's replicas set to `1` and the machine type desired for the platform chosen.
-4. The user then enters the machine information for `installConfig.controlPlane.platform.baremetal` and `installConfig.arbiterNode.platform.baremetal`
+4. The user then enters the empty information for `installConfig.controlPlane.platform.baremetal` and `installConfig.arbiter.platform.baremetal`.
+5. The user adds the appropriate hosts to the `platform.baremetal.hosts` array, 2 master machines with the `role` of `master` and 1 arbiter machine with the `role` of `arbiter`, the typical flow for bare metal installs should be followed.
+6. The user runs `openshift-install create manifests`
-5. The installer creates a new `arbiter-machine-0` Machine same as `master-machine-{0-1}` is currently generated.
+7. The installer creates a new `arbiter-machine-0` Machine same as `master-machine-{0-1}` is currently generated.
-6. The arbiter machine is labeled with `machine.openshift.io/cluster-api-machine-role: arbiter` and `machine.openshift.io/cluster-api-machine-type: arbiter` and set with the taint for `node-role.kubernetes.io/arbiter=NoSchedule`.
+8. The arbiter machine is labeled with `machine.openshift.io/cluster-api-machine-role: arbiter` and `machine.openshift.io/cluster-api-machine-type: arbiter` and set with the taint for `node-role.kubernetes.io/arbiter=NoSchedule`.
-7. Arbiter is treated like a master node, in that the installer creates the `arbiter-ssh.yaml` and the `arbiter-user-data-secret.yaml`, mirroring a normal master.
+9. Arbiter is treated like a master node, in that the installer creates the `arbiter-ssh.yaml` and the `arbiter-user-data-secret.yaml`, mirroring a normal master creation.
-8. The installer sets the control plane and infrastructure topology to `HighlyAvailableArbiter`
+10. The installer sets the `ControlPlaneTopology` to `HighlyAvailableArbiter` and `InfrastructureTopology` to `HighlyAvailable`
-9. The user then begins the install via `openshift-install create cluster`
+11. The user then begins the install via `openshift-install create cluster`

 #### During Install